 In May 2017 the artist Peter Doig's painting Rosedale, from 1991, sold at Phillips New York for just short of $29 million, including buyer's premium – well over £22 million on current exchange rates.
 It made him the highest priced living British artist, until a recent £70 million sale of a work by David Hockney.

-Eight Doig paintings appear on Art UK in public collections in Britain, from the New Walk Museum and Gallery in Leicester, to the Southampton City Art Gallery, to the Tate.
+As of 2019, eight Doig paintings appear on Art UK in public collections in Britain, from the New Walk Museum and Gallery in Leicester, to the Southampton City Art Gallery, to the Tate.
 They could arguably be worth nearly £200 million as a group.
 The next highest price for a Doig, according to a list provided by Sotheby's, is Swamped, a 1990 painting, that sold for $26 million in 2015.

 How does any public collection in Britain lay their hands on works by an artist who commands such extraordinary prices?
 It's a question of timing.
 All the Art UK listings were accessioned in the 1990s.
 In 1999, auction records show, Doig paintings were selling for as little as £20,000; but in December that year, in a hint of what was to come, his 1995 painting Lunker sold for three times the estimate, at £106,000.
 By the twenty-first century, they were far out of reach.
 In 2007, his White Canoe (1990/1991) sold at Sotheby's for $11.3 million, for what was then the record for a living European artist.